starship/starship/CONTRIBUTING.md

 Any tests that depend on File I/O should use [`sync_all()`](https://doc.rust-lang.org/std/fs/struct.File.html#method.sync_all) when creating files or after writing to files.

-Any tests that use `tempfile::tempdir` should take care to call `dir.close()` after usage to ensure the lifecycle of the directory can be reasoned about this includes `fixture_repo()` as it returns a TempDir that should be closed.
+Any tests that use `tempfile::tempdir` should take care to call `dir.close()` after usage to ensure the lifecycle of the directory can be reasoned about.
+This includes `fixture_repo()` as it returns a TempDir that should be closed.

 ## Running the Documentation Website Locally